Eugene Cho

 The compelling aspect of ODW is that 100% of your donations (minus transaction costs) go to projects on the ground YOU CHOOSE to fight extreme global poverty.
 While we may not be able to fix the world, our investments can help change the life of a child, a mother, a father, a family, and even a village.

-Here’s three other 5 PRACTICAL things you can do to give us “a bump’: Read the rest of this entry »
+Here’s three other 5 PRACTICAL things you can do to give us “a bump’: Continue reading “odw featured in the seattle times!”

 $700,000 in debt and never been so excited to hear from the IRS